What Is a Web Content Management System & Do I Need One

 Types of Web Content Management Systems: Code vs No-code

 There are two basic types of website content management systems: code and no-code.
 The solution you choose determines how much technical skill will be needed to build, manage, and customize your website.
 WordPress, Joomla, and Drupal are all examples of popular code systems, meaning that you will need to know at least some basic coding (e.g., HTML, CSS, and PHP) to host, build, and customize a website.

 No-code systems like Squarespace and Wix are far easier to use.
 Page building tools, templates, and premade content blocks are available to help you create a website in a visual design editor.
-This lets you see exactly what changes to your site will look like before you publish or update a page, allowing you to build a fully functional, professional-looking website with no code or technical know-how.
+This lets you see exactly what changes to your site will look like before you publish or update a page, allowing you to build a fully functional, professional-looking website to build brand presence with no code or technical know-how.